midu16/midu16.github.io/_posts/2022-08-24-offline-mirroring-comparison.markdown

 curl -X GET -u <username>:<password> https://INBACRNRDL0100.offline.oxtechnix.lan:5000/v2/_catalog | jq .
 {% endhighlight %}

+Once the mirroring upload has finished, you can use the ICSP (ImageContentSourcePolicy) and CatalogSource files.

+An successful mirror upload will terminate with the following message:

 - oc-mirror-cli upload the container based images :